DuendeInexistente/Cirque/characters.md

 He is outgoing, curious but cautious, and his personal issues worsen when he lets himself be too introspective.
 He is fluffy.

+His necklace is the only thing keeping his taint infection at bay.

 Lettuce Leaf is trying to find a way back to Equestria, and does not want any super-mystic fate-of-the-world crap.

 #### Herb